DinMo

 Server-side tracking only tracks online conversions

-While server-side tracking appears to be an adequate solution for collecting and transferring online conversion data, it's possible to go further - particularly for ads and analytics in an omnichannel context.
+While server-side tracking is a powerful solution for collecting and transferring online conversion data, you can go even further - particularly for ads and analytics in an omnichannel context.

 In many cases, you don't just track interactions on your website.
-Event tracking is often spread across multiple point-to-point solutions used to fuel your activity:
+Event tracking is often spread across multiple point-to-point solutions powering your operations:

 All of these events are necessary to accurately reconstruct your customers' journeys.
 Taking them into account is essential for providing a 360° view of your customers.
 It helps assess the real impact of your advertising campaigns on actual sales (analytics) and enables you to optimise the algorithms of advertising platforms (ads).